cs573-22s/a1-ghd3/README.md

-add movement to the circle by clicking button add color changing to the rectango draw a smile face at last
+1.add movement to the circle by clicking button

+2.add color changing to the rectango

+3.draw a smile face at last